Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 of cross-bridges results in a larger amount of force.
 However, cross-bridge

-formation is not immediate and so if myofilaments slide over each other at a
+formation is not immediate, so if myofilaments slide over each other at a

-faster rate their ability to form cross bridges is, and so force is reduced.
+faster rate the ability to form cross bridges and resultant force are both reduced.

-At a maximum velocity no cross-bridges can form, so no force
+At maximum velocity no cross-bridges can form, so no force

-is increased there is no velocity of contraction and so zero power is generated
+is increased, there is no velocity of contraction and zero power is generated

 (left edge of graph).
-Maximum power is in fact generated at approximately
+Maximum power is generated at approximately

 one-third of maximum shortening velocity.